asmacdo/pulp/docs/dev-guide/3.0-development/rest-api.rst

 DRF Serializers fully support __repr__, which means calling repr() on them will return a string that can be used to create that serializer.
-So, to see what fields DRF automatically generated for a ModelSerializer, either instantiate it in an interpreter, or capture the output via repr() and output it explicitly.
+So, to see what fields DRF automatically generated for a PulpModelSerializer, either instantiate it in an interpreter, or capture the output via repr() and output it explicitly.